alastairlundy/CliRunner/README.md

 ^2 - The Specialization library is distributed separately.

 ## Why use CliRunner over [CliWrap](https://github.com/Tyrrrz/CliWrap/)?
-* Greater separation of concerns with the Command class - Command Building, Command Running, andCommand Pipe handling are moved to separate classes.
+* Greater separation of concerns with the Command class - Command Building, Command Running, and Command Pipe handling are moved to separate classes.
 * Supports Dependency Injection
 * Classes and code follow the Single Responsibility Principle
 * No hidden or additional licensing terms are required beyond the source code license.